quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 generic events ({{generic-events-and-data-classes}}).
 Additional event definitions, e.g., protocol-specific events, can be defined in additional schema; see {{guidelines}}.
 The "additional_schema" field can be used to indicate the additional schema used for traces in a qlog file.
-It is RECOMMENDED that schema defined by the IETF are referenced by their case-insensitive document name e.g., "draft-ietf-quic-qlog-quic-events-03" or "rfcNNNN".
+Each schema is named by a URI; see {{additional-schema-requirements}} for format and registration requirements.

 An example of the qlog file's top-level structure is shown in {{qlog-file-def}}.